 What is sourdough discard?

 Every sourdough starter (and therefore, every sourdough discard) is different.
-This recipe is designed for discard from a sourdough starter with a 1:1:1 ratio (when you feed your starter, it's with 1 part starter, 1 part flour, 1 part water).
-If your starter uses a different ratio, you will need to make adjustments to the recipe.
+This recipe is designed for discard from a sourdough starter with a 1:1 ratio (when you feed your starter, it's with 1 part flour and 1 part water).
+If your starter uses a different ratio, you may need to make adjustments to the recipe.

 When you're kneading the dough, if it seems too wet or too dry, add more flour or water (1 Tablespoon at a time) until you reach the desired dough consistency.